rust-lang/mdBook/guide/src/format/theme/index-hbs.md

-# index.hbs
+# index.html

-`index.hbs` is the handlebars template that is used to render the book.
+`index.html` is the jinja template that is used to render the book.
 The markdown files are processed to html and then injected in that template.

 If you want to change the layout or style of your book, chances are that you